 Dr. Robert Shin specializes in neurology (brain & spinal cord disease).
 Dr. Shin graduated from the University of Pennsylvania School of Medicine.
 His training includes a residency program at Hospital of the University of Pennsylvania.
 Areas of particular interest for Dr. Shin include multiple sclerosis (MS) and trigeminal neuralgia.
 Patients gave him an average rating of 4.5 stars out of 5.
 Blue Cross Blue Shield Catastrophic, Blue Cross/Blue Shield, and Blue Choice, in addition to other insurance carriers.
 He is a graduate of the University of Pennsylvania School of Medicine and a graduate of Hospital of the University of Pennsylvania's residency program.
 Distinctions awarded to Dr. Shin include: National Multiple Sclerosis Society, Maryland Chapter, Health Care Professional of the Year; Ophthalmology Lecturer of the Year Award; and Elected Fellow of the American Academy of Neurology.
 He is affiliated with VA Maryland Health Care System and MedStar Georgetown University Hospital.
 Dr. Shin welcomes new patients.

 Clinical interests: Multiple Sclerosis, Trigeminal Neuralgia, Eye Problems

 Dr. Wondwossen Tekle's medical specialty is neurology (brain & spinal cord disease).
-He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, and more.